KU-Leuven-Geomatics/geomapi/docs/source/index.rst

 .. image:: ../pics/week23-uav4.PNG
    :alt: Overview data
-   :width: 800px
+   :width: auto
    :height: 300px
    :align: center

 Welcome to GEOMAPI, a Python toolbox designed to enhance the processing of close-range sensing observations such as images and point clouds of the built environment.
 It specializes in jointly utilizing `Building Information Modeling (BIM) <https://en.wikipedia.org/wiki/Building_information_modeling>`_ and sensory data.
 To achieve this, GEOMAPI employs `Linked Data (LD) <https://en.wikipedia.org/wiki/Linked_data>`_ to create resources of various popular sensory modalities.

-If you want to learn more about GEOMAPI's structure, head over to the  `Getting started <testcases/Getting started>`_ section.
-Similarly, you can check out the `Ontology <testcases/Ontology>`_ to better understand the data management.
+If you want to learn more about GEOMAPI's structure, head over to the  `Getting started <information/Getting started>`_ section.
+Similarly, you can check out the `Ontology <information/Ontology>`_ to better understand the data management.
 If you're interested in viewing real test cases solved with GEOMAPI code, visit the `TEST CASES <testcases/alignmenttools>`_ section.

 This `Open-Source <https://github.com/KU-Leuven-Geomatics/geomapi>`_ API is the work of the `GEOMATICS <https://iiw.kuleuven.be/onderzoek/geomatics>`_ research group at KU Leuven, Belgium.
 If you want to collaborate, visit the team section and let us know.